spreadshirt/apps/sketchomat.md

 Controlling the application
 ===

-Beside the deeplinking feature, the Tablomat can be controlled during runtime by the following methods.
+Beside the deeplinking feature, the Sketchomat can be controlled during runtime by the following methods.
 Each method has its own signature and is executed *(due the limitations of the cross-domain boundary)* asynchronously.
 The return value of the method can be get in a callback method, passed as the last parameter.